K\"ahler groups and subdirect products of surface groups: Examples from maps onto a product of two elliptic curves

 and

-where $g_1$ is the canonical projection with fibre $F_1=S_{\g_1}\times \dots \times S_{\g_m}$ a product of closed hyperbolic surfaces.
+where $g_1$ is the canonical projection with fibre $F_1=S_{1}\times \dots \times S_{m}$ a product of closed hyperbolic surfaces.

+The main difference between the proof of Theorem \ref{thmExtendedRange} and the one of Theorem \ref{thmExsGenClass} is that the map $f_2$ does not have isolated singularities.
+However, by Addendum \ref{addFiltVerGenWeak} it suffices to show that the corestriction $f_2|_{f_2^{-1}(E\times \left\{e\right\})} : f_2^{-1}(E\times \left\{e\right\}) \to E\times \left\{ e \right\}$ has isolated singularities for $e\in E$ to obtain the consequences of Theorem \ref{thmFiltVerGen}.
+We thus start with two preliminary results that show that the $h_l$ do indeed satisfy the conditions of Addendum \ref{addFiltVerGenWeak}.

-\begin{lemma} Under the assumptions of Theorem \ref{thmExtendedRange}, the maps $h_i$, $f_i$ and $g_i$, $i=1,2$, have connected fibres. \end{lemma} \begin{proof} Since the maps $\alpha_m$ and $\alpha_{m+1}$ are surjective on fundamental groups, we see that by choice of $\mathcal{C}$, $r$ and $m$, the same argument as in the proof of Lemma \ref{propConnGenExs} shows connectedness of fibres. \end{proof}
+\begin{lemma} Under the assumptions of Theorem \ref{thmExtendedRange}, the maps $h_i$, $f_i$ and $g_i$, $i=1,2$, have connected fibres and the fibres of the $g_i$ are aspherical. \end{lemma} \begin{proof} Since the maps $\alpha_m$ and $\alpha_{m+1}$ are surjective on fundamental groups, we see that by choice of $\mathcal{C}$, $r$ and $m$, the same argument as in the proof of Lemma \ref{propConnGenExs} shows connectedness of fibres.
+Moreover, the fibres of the $g_i$ are direct products of Riemann surfaces and thus aspherical. \end{proof}

 \begin{lemma} The map $f_1$ and the corestriction $f_2|_{f_2^{-1}(E\times \left\{e\right\})} : f_2^{-1}(E\times \left\{e\right\}) \to E\times \left\{ e \right\}$ have isolated singularities for all $e\in E$. \end{lemma}